-We’ve written about disaster recovery planning before.
+We’ve written about network disaster recovery planning before.
 It’s one of those things you won’t appreciate until you need it.
 Then, it’s priceless.
-The Applied Technologies team pride ourselves on our ability to partner with and utilize the latest and best technology to protect our clients’ networks and data from disaster.
+The Applied Technologies team prides itself on our ability to partner with and utilize the latest and best technology to protect our clients’ networks and data from disaster.
 But protection is only half the battle.
 Whether we’re talking about natural disasters like tornados or malicious attacks, no company is 100% protected from disaster.
-And with the marked increase in recent years of both cyber attacks and the frequency of natural disasters, we advise clients to think about disaster recovery as a “when” and not “if” business priority.
+And with the marked increase in recent years of both cyber-security attacks and the frequency of natural disasters, we advise clients to think about disaster recovery as a “when” and not “if” business priority.

 This is the story of how Applied Technologies helped one client who recently experienced a network breach recover their data, resecure their network, and minimize business impact by following a thorough and documented disaster recovery plan.